tdilauro/Simplified-wiki/User-Profile-Management-Protocol.md

 # The `vnd.librarysimplified/user-profile+json` media type

-A document with the media type `vnd.librarysimplified/user-profile+json` represents the current state of a user's profile and account settings (when sent from the server to the client) or a desired future state of the user's account settings (when sent from the client to the server).
+A document with the media type `vnd.librarysimplified/user-profile+json` (hereafter "Protocol document") represents the current state of a user's profile and account settings (when sent from the server to the client) or a desired future state of the user's account settings (when sent from the client to the server).

 This document has the form of a single JSON object.
-With a few noted exceptions, the keys and values inside this object correspond to pieces of information associated with the user's profile.
+With a few noted exceptions (`links` and `settings`), the keys and values inside this object correspond to pieces of information associated with the user's profile.

-Semantics are defined for the following keys:
+This specification defines semantics for the following keys:

 * The special keys `links` and `settings`.
 * The keys in the "Profile Registry" below.

-Apart from `links` and `settings`, the value of each key SHOULD explain something about the authenticated user's profile.
+When a Protocol document is sent along with a PUT request, the contents of the document SHOULD be ignored except for the value associated with the `settings` key.

-## Example
+## Examples

 This example might be included with a GET response.
 It conveys one piece of information which the user cannot change (the amount of their fines) and one piece of information that the user can change (whether or not their reading activity is synchronized with the server).